British Studies MLitt

-The British Studies MLitt is the only interdisciplinary Masters course in British Studies in the UK.
-It brings together four key disciplines from across the humanities – History, Literature, Philosophy and Archaeology.
+The MLitt British Studies is the only interdisciplinary masters course in British Studies in the UK.
+It brings together four key disciplines from across the humanities – history, literature, philosophy and archaeology.
 It allows students to develop their interest in any aspect of British identities, across disciplines and centuries, and offers an excellent foundation for independent research.

 You will be trained in interdisciplinary approaches to the study of identities and in a range of research skills and methodologies, equipping you to pursue doctoral research in a selection of disciplines.
 You will gain hands-on skills in digital humanities and your dissertation will give you the opportunity to work closely with a range of local museums and archives.
 You can also gain ‘practical’ academic experience in conference organisation, public speaking, networking and virtual research environments.

 On the MLitt British Studies programme you will be taught by academics who played a key part in the university’s REF2014 submission - the latest assessment of UK university research quality.
-Overall, the Centre for History was the highest ranked new History department in the UK: over two-thirds of research was rated at 4* and 3* in history and area studies, indicating ‘world-leading’ or ‘internationally excellent’ quality.
+Overall, the Centre for History was the highest ranked new history department in the UK: over two-thirds of research was rated at 4* and 3* in history and area studies, indicating ‘world-leading’ or ‘internationally excellent’ quality.
 The ‘impact’ of this research on the broader economy and society was ranked joint 8th and 12th respectively throughout the entire UK, with area studies coming out top in Scotland.

 *Funding support notice*